 There is no shortage of pricey retirement communities across the United States.
 Yet believe it or not, it is still possible to get a decent place for $100,000 or less.
 You'll have to pay for shiny and new (although sometimes it's possible to sneak in under $100,000 with a smaller unit in a brand-new building or community).
-However, there are a number of oldies but goodies out there -- age-restricted, 55-plus developments built in the '60s, '70s, and '80s that are still going strong and offer a wider array of less expensive units.
-To put together this list, we spoke with brokers in Florida, Arizona, and Pennsylvania and scoured real estate listings and websites.
+However, there are a number of oldies but goodies out there — age-restricted, 55-plus developments built in the '60s, '70s, and '80s that are still going strong and offer an array of less expensive units.

 Are you one of 64% of Americans who thinks their retirement savings may not be enough?
 SmartAsset's free tool can match you with up to three fiduciary financial advisors in your area in five minutes to help answer that question.